hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ## Order and organization

-Fields within a form generally fall into three categories that can determine order and organization within a form: **technical and application needs**, **user needs**, and **business needs**.
+Fields within a form generally fall into three need-based categories that can determine order and organization within a form: **technical and application needs**, **user needs**, and **business needs**.
 These categories don't exist in isolation but have a cumulative effect on how a user perceives a form and how likely they are to complete it.

+### Need-based organization

-### Technical and application needs
+#### Technical and application needs

 Sometimes the values or options for a given field depend on information or selection from a previous field.